DylanT80/20-Qs/README.md

 3)  __Create Game__

-Users can create games after registration by typing a string name
+Users can create games after registration by inputting a string name

 4)  __Join Game__

-Users can join games after registration by typing the target server name
+Users can join games after registration by inputting the target server name

 5)  __Exit Game / Unregister__